Transformers: Age of Extinction: Plot

-Infiltrating K.S.I.'s headquarters in Chicago, Cade discovers the dead Autobots and Decepticons being melted down to make Transformer drones.
-The K.S.I.
-CEO, Joshua Joyce, is in league with Attinger to revolutionize global defenses and improve human society using the Seed to make more Transformium.
+Infiltrating K.S.I.'s headquarters in Chicago, Cade discovers the dead Autobots and Decepticons being melted down to make Transformer drones—the K.S.I.
+CEO Joshua Joyce is in league with Attinger to revolutionize global defenses and improve human society using the Seed to make more Transformium.
 He has also used the captured Brains and Megatron's head to create prototype Transformer soldiers, Galvatron and Stinger.
-The Autobots storm the building and destroy the laboratory, but they soon leave after Joshua declares that they don't need them anymore.
+The Autobots storm the building and destroy the laboratory, but they soon leave after Joshua declares they no longer need them.
 Attinger forces Joshua to deploy Galvatron and Stinger to capture the Autobots.
-During the battle, Galvatron's behavior becomes erratic.
 As Galvatron battles Optimus, he gets autonomously freed from control.
 Suddenly, Lockdown arrives and abducts both Optimus and Tessa while Galvatron retreats.

 While Lockdown's large prison spacecraft hovers over Chicago to hand over the Seed, Cade, Shane, and the Autobots sneak on board to rescue Optimus and Tessa.
-They hijack a smaller ship, containing other Transformers called the Dinobots, just before Lockdown leaves Earth.
-The Autobots learn that Galvatron is Megatron reincarnated, plotting to use the Seed and the Transformer drones to conquer the world and that KSI plans to use the Seed in the Mongolian desert to create vast amounts of usable Transformium.
-Cade informs Joshua, who agrees to hand over the Seed with help from Darcy and his Chinese business associate Su Yueming.
+They hijack a smaller ship carrying other Transformers called the Dinobots just before Lockdown leaves Earth.
+The Autobots learn that Galvatron is Megatron reincarnated, plotting to use the Seed and the Transformer drones to conquer the world, and that KSI plans to use the Seed in the Mongolian desert to create vast amounts of usable Transformium.
+Cade informs Joshua, who agrees to hand over the Seed.
 Galvatron reactivates himself and takes control of the drones, organizing them into a new Decepticon army.
 A battle follows in Hong Kong between the Autobots, Cemetery Wind, and the Decepticons.
 During the fight, Cade sends Savoy plummeting to his death while Optimus frees the Dinobots and wins their allegiance through trial by combat, becoming essential to the Autobots' victory.